RetroDECK/ES-DE/INSTALL.md

---no-exit                       Don't show the exit option in the menu --no-splash                     Don't show the splash screen --debug                         Print debug information --windowed                      Windowed mode, should be combined with --resolution --fullscreen-normal             Normal fullscreen mode --fullscreen-borderless         Borderless fullscreen mode (always on top) --vsync [1/on or 0/off]         Turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --gpu-statistics                Display framerate and VRAM usage overlay
+--no-exit                       Don't show the exit option in the menu --no-splash                     Don't show the splash screen --debug                         Print debug information --vsync [1/on or 0/off]         Turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --gpu-statistics                Display framerate and VRAM usage overlay